Nevada Department of Education: Post-reorganization

-Governance and leadership
+Nevada State Board of Education

 The Nevada State Board of Education sets policy for primary and secondary public education in the state.
 Although not created by the Nevada Constitution, the board established in 1861 as the Territorial Board of Education.
 In its earliest form, the board was composed of state officials serving ex officio, including the governor, the territorial superintendent, and other designated officers.

 By the twentieth century, the board’s composition evolved to include elected members.
-From 1973 to 2011, the board was fully elected, with members representing specific geographic areas or serving at-large.
+From 1973 to 2013, the board was fully elected, with members representing specific geographic areas or serving at-large.

-In 2011, significant governance reforms were enacted.
-The board was restructured into a hybrid body comprising seven voting members: one elected from each congressional district and three appointed by the governor based on nominations from legislative leaders.
-The appointed members must include a current K–12 teacher, a parent of a public school student, and a representative of the business community.
-Additionally, four non-voting members are appointed to represent local school boards, school superintendents, the Nevada System of Higher Education, and students.
+In 2013, at the behest of Governor Brian Sandoval, the Nevada Legislature restructured the board into a complex system of 11 members.
+Seven board members have voting power, of whom four are elected by the people of Nevada congressional districts while the remaining three are appointed.
+Additionally, the three voting members appointed by the governor must include a public school teacher (nominated by the state assembly speaker), parent or legal guardian of a public school student (nominated by the state senate majority leader), and an active member of a state business or industry.
+Additionally, four non-voting members are appointed by the governor but must include a public school student nominated by the Nevada Association of Student Councils (in consultation with the Nevada Youth Legislature), a trustee nominated by the Nevada Association of School Boards, a superintendent nominated by the Nevada Association of School Superintendents, and a regent nominated by the Nevada System of Higher Education.

 The board is responsible for setting statewide education policy, approving regulations, and overseeing academic standards.
 It appoints the superintendent of public instruction, who serves as the chief executive of the Nevada Department of Education.